 Hartley came out fighting.
 She was intubated at my bedside before briefly being brought to me and then was taken to the NICU.
 My husband went with her, while I was attended to by the doctors and nurses.
 My OB talked to me using phrases like “random occurrence.” “no way of knowing” and “unlikely to happen again. ”I was in complete shock.
 The minutes' drug on as I waited for them to let me see my baby.
 At some point, my parents arrived in much of the same state.

 As we have walked this journey we have learned countless things.
 That there are beeps you ignore and there are beeps you jump out of your chair for.
 That the nurses are your friends and a good nurse will fight as fiercely for your baby as you do.
 That telling your story can bring healing.
 And that it’s okay to not be okay.
 I started Hartley’s Instagram as a way to journal our day to day happenings.
 Through it, I have found a community of other preemie moms that understand our journey in a way that no one else can.

-If you would like to share your story with us, please email me at email@example.com and please tag us in your Instagram story so we can follow along your journey.
+send me a message and please tag us in your Instagram story so we can follow along your journey.